Must-Do Family Activities in Florida

 If college football is not your preference, Florida is also home to professional football teams such as the Miami Dolphins, Tampa Bay Buccaneers, and Jacksonville Jaguars.

 Give your children an unforgettable experience -- snorkel or scuba dive the crystal-clear warm waters of the Florida Keys to view the only living coral reef in the continental U.S. Head to John Pennekamp Coral Reef State Park and the adjacent Florida Keys National Marine Sanctuary, where kids can see brain corals and sea fans up-close, and swim with rays turtles and tropical fish.
 While breathing underwater is part of the fun for many children, younger tykes might rather experience the reef via a glass-bottom boat tour.

 Florida is blessed with more than its fair share of water parks -- cool wonderlands that provide a refreshing complement to traditional theme parks.
 From daunting, nearly vertical waterslides to "rivers" with currents allowing you to float lazily along in a tube, Florida's water parks offer rides for every family member from teen daredevil and toddler.
-Check out Adventure Island in Tampa or Wet 'N Wild in Orlando.
+Check out Adventure Island in Tampa.
 Walt Disney World Resort has two water parks: Typhoon Lagoon and Blizzard Beach, which features the world's tallest fastest waterslide.

 If your child is the creature-loving type, up-close, hands-on encounters will provide the thrill of a lifetime.